 - assume (v.)

-Meaning "to suppose, to take for granted as the basis of argument" is first recorded 1590s; that of "to take or put on (an appearance, etc.)" is from c.1600.
+Meaning "to suppose, to take for granted without proof as the basis of argument" is first recorded 1590s; that of "to take or put on fictitiously" (an appearance, etc.) is from c.
+1600.
 Related: Assumed; assuming.
 Early past participle was assumpt.
 In rhetorical usage, assume expresses what the assumer postulates, often as a confessed hypothesis; presume expresses what the presumer really believes.
 Middle English also had assumpten "to receive up into heaven" (especially of the Virgin Mary), from the Latin past participle.